mguo123/iris-ncats/README.md

 pip install pygraphviz --install-option="--include-path=/usr/include/graphviz" --install-option="--library-path=/usr/lib/graphviz/"
 ```

-### DATA
+### Data
-Data files needed to run biomedical modules must be obtained by containing the repository owner.
+Data files can be found on the AWS instance.
+Contact repository owner for more information.
+Post-release data files will be make freely available.

 ### Install and run the Python components:
 ```